 Ride back in time through sleepy fishing villages and past lush forests.
-Stop for a local lunch and head to the hot spring town of Wakura Onsen to indulge in a taste of Japan’s signature suki yaki with famous Noto Gyu (beef) as the highlight.
+Stop for a local lunch and head to the hot spring town of Wakura Onsen to indulge in a taste of Japan’s signature

 Drive through the awakening streets of Nanao to the island of Noto.
 Circumnavigating the island, pass through parkland and fishing communities, stopping along the way to watch for dolphins before a simple yet delicious lunch.

 Bike through the winding mountains before exploring an amazing Buddhist temple.
-Walk up the marvelous 3 km gorge below Yamanaka or relax in the onsen with a shiatsu massage.
+Walk up the marvellous 3 km gorge below Yamanaka or relax in the onsen with a shiatsu massage.
 Enjoy a sake tasting with a 13th generation sake brewer.

 After breakfast, transfer to Kyoto and say farewells.
 Kyoto easily demands a stay of several nights with its temples, shrines and UNESCO World Heritage sites.